TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 </br>

-> **We've included Auto-scaling policies for both RCUs and WCUs.
-I mean the Read and Write Capacity units**
+> **We've included <ins>Auto-scaling policies for both RCUs and WCUs.</ins> I mean the Read and Write Capacity units**
+>
-> **---> It scales up to handle the increased traffic and down to reduce our costs, when there's a lower demand.**
+> **---> It scales up to handle the increased traffic and down to reduce our costs, when there's a lower demand.** 👍

 </br>

 --

 2 --> **We had initially configured Provisioned Concurrency for lambdas** as well.
-We had to keep some number of execution environments pre-ready, That's actually called "Warming up the Function instances"
+We had to keep some number of execution environments pre-ready, That's actually called "Warming up the Function instances" ✅

 I had to answer this question..